 You may want to give ownership interest commiserate with the member’s investment in most cases, but you may distribute ownership in any way that you and your partners, fellow members, or board of managers agree.

 Incoming search terms:yhs-ifm1 (29), do capital contributions in an llc have to be equal among members?
-(2), In an LLC is the ownership percentage the same as voting percentage (1), llc capital contribution declining ownership (1), llc unequal ownership (1), MARRIED COUPLE WITH SILENT PARTNERSHIP (1), membership interest equal to capital contributions (1), ownership percentage capital vs profit and loss (1), ownership percentages in an llcand ending capital account balances (1), profit percentage vs owner percentage (1), sharing partnership losses for unequal contributions (1), tax member of llc with less than 5% ownership (1), unequal ownership of business (1), uneven partnership distributions (1), when can partnership capital accounts not equal ownerhsip interest (1), whenever there is a distribution on the sale of assets from an llc must it be equal to their ownerhsip interest (1), in a operating agreement what does distributions on an annual basis equal to 40% of net taxable profits mean to the individual investor (1), how to structure compensation in 50 50 partnership with 1 working partner and 1 silent partner (1), 2 member llc partnership percentages (1), allocate depreciation 50/50 agreement unequal contributions (1), can llc have different profit % and different owner % (1), can llc have unequal distributions (1), can member of LLC have zero ownership (1), can partner losses be disproportioate to ownership percentage (1), capital accounts the same as profit and loss percentages (1), Capital Ownership LLC (1), do company owners have to make same contributions and distributions (1), do partnership distributions have to be equal?
-(1), Does a member of a LLC have to have ownership?
-(1), does a member of an llc have to have percentage of ownership (1), does ownership have to be proportional to capital contributions (1), how to handle percentage ownership equal 100 percent (1), % capital vs % profit and loss (1)
+(2), how to structure compensation in 50 50 partnership with 1 working partner and 1 silent partner (1), If non pro rata contributions are made or non pro rata distributions are made other than by the purchase or surrender of Membership Units such contributions or distributions will not affect the Membership Interests of the Members (1), if someone owns a lesser percentage of an LLC should they pass less of the operating expenses?
+(1), llc capital account different ownership percentage (1), llc capital contribution declining ownership (1), llc unequal ownership (1), MARRIED COUPLE WITH SILENT PARTNERSHIP (1), ownership percentages in an llcand ending capital account balances (1), profit percentage vs owner percentage (1), sharing partnership losses for unequal contributions (1), tax member of llc with less than 5% ownership (1), unequal ownership of business (1), uneven partnership distributions (1), when can partnership capital accounts not equal ownerhsip interest (1), why would the contribution % be different than the distribution % in an LLC (1), how to determine ownership percentage in an LLC (1), equalizing capital contributions among llc members (1), 2 member llc partnership percentages (1), allocate depreciation 50/50 agreement unequal contributions (1), can llc have different profit % and different owner % (1), can llc have unequal distributions (1), can member of LLC have zero ownership (1), can partner losses be disproportioate to ownership percentage (1), can partners have uneven distributions (1), can you make unequal partnership distributions?
+(1), capital accounts the same as profit and loss percentages (1), Capital Ownership LLC (1), do company owners have to make same contributions and distributions (1), do partnerships have to have equal (1), Does a member of a LLC have to have ownership?
+(1), does a member of an llc have to have percentage of ownership (1), does ownership have to be proportional to capital contributions (1), % capital vs % profit and loss (1)